 - Obtain a map of the campus, which is available online.
 Most labs, lecture halls and professorial offices related to the Department of Earth Sciences are located in the Biological & Geological Sciences Building (B&GS) and the Western Science Centre (WSC).

-- Meet your Supervisor, and also meet Kevin Jordan, Academic Coordinator; Dr. Guy Plint, Graduate Chair; Marie Schell, Administrative Officer; Katherine Johnston, Admin Assistant; and Margaret Moulton, Financial Assistant/Health & Safety Administrator.
+- Meet your Supervisor, and also meet Kevin Jordan, Academic Coordinator; Dr. Elizabeth Webb, Graduate Chair; Marie Schell, Administrative Officer; and Katherine Johnston, Admin Assistant.

 - Visit the Western Student Services (WSS) building to obtain your student card.